lauft/timew-report/README.md

 ## Installation

+Use `pip` to install the package:

+    pip install timew-report

 ## Usage

 Create an executable python script and place it in your `TimeWarrior` extension folder. `TimeWarrior` will send its data to the script when called with the extension's name: